Bullarium: Cherubini bullarium

-After this explanation it is not surprising to find that out of Cherubini's 922 documents more than 800 were of recent date, that is to say they belonged to the hundred years immediately preceding the appearance of the volume.
-Of this collection, a second edition in three volumes, was printed at Rome in 1617, and a third edition in four volumes extending in this case from Leo I to Urban VIII, was prepared by the editor's son, Angelo Cherubini, in 1638, with a supplement added in 1659.
+Out of Cherubini's 922 documents, more than 800 were from the preceding century.
+A second edition of his collection, in three volumes, was printed at Rome in 1617.
+A third edition in four volumes, extending from Leo I to Urban VIII, was prepared by the editor's son, Angelo Cherubini, in 1638, with a supplement added in 1659.
 Other editions followed, always somewhat enlarged.
 The fifth in six volumes was brought out by two Franciscans at Rome, 1669–72.